Ilikemyname-Tpae/Halal-Station-Remastered/README.md

 # Halal-Station-Remastered
 ![Logo](Utils/Thumbnails/logo.PNG)
-#### USERS CAN NOW PROPERLY LOGIN AND WONT FACE ANY PROBLEMS, BUT SHOPS AND SUCH WILL BE EMPTY ATM WHILST I ADD ALL THE TITLE INSTANCES.
+#### USERS CAN NOW ENJOY THE SHOP AS TITLE INSTANCES HAVE NOW BEEN ADDED FOR WEAPONS, GRENADES, CONSUMABLES AND ARMORS
 ## TODO for the API:
 #### EndpointsDispatcherService.svc
 - ~~GetAuthorizationEndpointsAndDate~~